rozensoftware/flea/README.md

 ```

 The port number is sewn into the program code.
 It can be changed there or a new functionality could be written to specify it as a command parameter.
+If you ran the server in the console you can stop it by CTRL-C.

 ## License